-Class II Directors.
-The following directors have terms ending in 2017:
+Class III Directors.
+The following directors have terms ending in 2018:

 Christopher Laitala has served as Director of Surgery Center Holdings, Inc. since 2009, Director of Surgery Partners, Inc. since April 2015 and Chairman since August 2015.
-Mr. Laitala joined H.I.G.
-Capital in 2002 and is now a Managing Director in the New York office, where he has led investments in a number of industries including healthcare.
-Mr. Laitala has served on the board of directors of several H.I.G. companies.
+Mr. Laitala joined Lindsay Goldberg as a Partner in their New York office in 2016.
+Prior to joining Lindsay Goldberg, Mr. Laitala served as the Managing Director of H.I.G.
+Capital in their New York office, which he joined in 2002, where he led investments in a number of industries including healthcare.
 Prior to joining H.I.G., Mr. Laitala worked with private equity firms including J.H.
 Whitney & Co. and Great Point Partners, LLC.
 Mr. Laitala holds an A.B. in Government from Harvard University and an M.B.A. from Harvard Business School.